-Impact of Drought Crisis on Economic Development
+Impact of COVID-19 on Economic Development

-The drought situation that is currently experienced across the Western Cape is of great concern to the Municipality in respect of economic growth and business retention and expansion, as the Cederberg Municipality is very dependent on the success of the agricultural industry and related activities.
-The reduction in agricultural activity will lead to potential job losses, both directly and indirectly.
-It may also prompt businesses to relocate to other regions, which will have devastating effects on economic growth and investment.
-Therefore, from a strategic point of view there must be a total rethink regarding economic development, looking at potential other industries that are less dependent on water.
-The lack of rainfall also has significant repercussions for the tourism industry, as it will have negative impact on big events in the region.
+The Covid-19 pandemic situation that is currently experienced across the world is of great concern to the Municipality in respect of economic growth and business retention and expansion, as some organisations had to retrench staff in order to keep businesses afloat.
+This reduction in staff in sustained businesses, will possibly lead to a chain reaction of potential job losses, both directly and indirectly.
+It may also prompt other businesses to relocate to other regions, which will have devastating effects on economic growth and investment.
+The pandemic also had significant repercussions for the tourism industry, as it had a negative impact on big events in the region as well as in the accommodation sector.

-The popular wildflowers that draw vast numbers tourists to the Cederberg have seen a steady decline, with the 2017 flower season having seen virtually no flowers.
-However, the improved rainfall in 2018 led to the Clanwilliam Dam reaching full capacity, and a much better flower season.
-The effects of the drought will still be felt in the upcoming years, as the industries start to recover.
+The popular wildflowers that draw vast numbers of tourists to the Cederberg have seen a steady decline, with the 2017-2019 flower seasons having seen virtually no flowers.
+However, the improved rainfall in 2019-2021 led to the Clanwilliam Dam reaching full capacity during these years that led to a better flower season during 2021.
+The Covid-19 pandemic however put a damper on the influx of tourists into the area during the wildflower season.
+The effects of the Covid-19 pandemic will still be felt in the upcoming years, as the industries start to recover.
 Again, the industry will be under increasing pressure to become more creative in relation to its product offerings.
+The review of the Tourism strategy will be crucial in addressing the impact of the pandemic on this industry.

-This will be achieved through the review of the 2013 Integrated Tourism Strategy in 2020.
-The active involvement of the local chambers of commerce, local tourism organisations, civil society organisations and other affected structures are crucial to maintaining business continuity.
+The active involvement of the local chambers of commerce, local tourism organisations, civil society organisations and other affected structures are crucial to maintaining business continuity and new action plans need to be developed to ensure economic growth in Cederberg municipal area.